MileHacker Logo

 Summer Travel

-High temperatures often lead to a siesta culture; many shops close in the afternoon.
+High temperatures often end in a siesta culture; many shops close in the afternoon.

 Winter Travel